-In this hands-on class we’ll start with the fundamentals of slide guitar playing; creating a musical tone, developing accurate intonation, and exploring right-hand techniques that can make the slide come alive.
+In this hands-on class we’ll start with the fundamentals of slide guitar playing: creating a musical tone, developing accurate intonation, and exploring right-hand techniques that can make the slide come alive.
 The slide can be an incredible tool for emotional expression, and we’ll build our foundation on both mechanics and feel.
-We’ll dig into a few of the classic blues archetypes as the week progresses, using a call and response approach to train our ears as well as our hands.
+We’ll dig into a few of the classic blues archetypes as the week progresses, using a call-and-response approach to train our ears as well as our hands.
 No prior experience with the slide or alternate tunings is necessary.
-If you’ve wondered where to begin with the slide or how to go from buzzes and clanks to a sound that really sings, this class if for you!
+If you’ve wondered where to begin with the slide or how to go from buzzes and clanks to a sound that really sings, this class is for you!

 BEYOND THE BLUES (David Jacobs-Strain)

 This class for intermediate/ advanced players will examine the blues as a way of emoting and will dig deep into both right- and left-hand techniques and concepts.
 Going beyond the basic alternate tunings we’ll use a range of slide guitar and percussive right-hand ideas to stretch out what the blues can be.
 In this class, we’ll be exploring more complete songs and covering more advanced exercises than in the slide class.
 This class is very much hands-on; expect to learn new ideas and form solid habits by playing for much of each class

 Note: There is no advance registration necessary for the following events.